Options for Restoring Decayed Teeth

 Root Canal Therapy

 The pulp or soft internal tissue is necessary during the tooth's development.
-Once a tooth is fully mature, the tooth can survive without the pulp because tissues surrounding it nourishes the tooth.
+Once a tooth is fully mature, the tooth can survive without the pulp because the tissues surrounding it nourish the tooth.
 The pulp is surrounded and protected by a layer of dentin.

 If an abscess was present before treatment, the healing process might take up to 2 years.